-Activities may include weekly watering when necessary, light pruning, mulching, weeding, removal of suckers, and the installation of tree rings.
-Volunteers will also be asked to notify the City if they see any damage, stress symptoms, or other items of concern related to the tree's well-being, so the City can take appropriate action.
-Volunteers will only be asked to work from ground-level, no ladder or climbing work will be allowed.
+Volunteers will also be asked to notify the City if they see any damage, stress symptoms, or other items of concern related to the tree's well-being so the City can take appropriate action.
+Volunteers will only be asked to work from ground-level - no ladder or climbing work will be allowed.

-Trees in any of the City parks, rights-of-way, or open spaces will be included in the program, no work on privately owned trees will be allowed.
-Volunteers need no arboricultural experience; the program is designed for those willing to learn about the care and longevity of these plants, with oversight from the City.
+Trees in any of the City parks, right-of-ways, or open spaces may be included in the program; no work on privately owned trees will be allowed.
+Volunteers need no arboricultural experience - the program is designed for those willing to learn about the care and longevity of these plants, with oversight from the City.
 Residents who do have experience with the care and maintenance of trees are also welcome to the program, and may be allowed to mentor those who seek additional training.

 The program is designed to provide volunteers with several options regarding the level of time and opportunities involved, allowing a flexible approach to the project.